How F (Ford Motor Company) Makes Money in 2025: A Deep-Dive With Income Statement

 Gross Profit and Margins

-- Ford maintains moderate margins due to the capital-intensive nature of automotive manufacturing, partially offset by scale and operational improvements.
+• Ford maintains moderate margins due to the capital-intensive nature of automotive manufacturing, offset by operational improvements and a focus on higher-margin vehicles.

 Operating Income and Expenses